 We have put two more sensors into the boxing ring to battle it out and see how they fair in various categorizes.
-In this contest, we put the Pregius IMX174 (and essentially its sibling, the IMX249) and the new Sony Starvis series, specificly the 2.1MP IMX290 in the ring.
+In this contest, we put the Sony Pregius IMX174 (and essentially its sibling, the IMX249) and the new Sony Starvis series, specifically the 2.1MP IMX290 in the ring.

 Diagram courtesy of Sony